High-frequency suppression of inductive coupling between flux qubit and transmission line resonator: Conclusion

 \section{Conclusion}

 We have performed theoretical analysis of a circuit comprising a flux qubit inductively coupled to a quarter-wavelength TLR.
-We showed how the qubit naturally decouples from higher frequency modes.
-Our results on this point agree with past results on similar, but different, circuits.
-Past studies differed in several of their modeling and derivation steps.
-Similarly, several steps in our derivation are different from those used in previous studies.
-Our derivations therefore complement previous studies and add insight into the physics of the decoupling effect.
+We showed how the qubit naturally decouples from the high-frequency modes of the TLR.
+Our results on this point agree with past results on somewhat similar circuits.
+Our analysis therefore complements previous theoretical studies and adds insight into the physics of the decoupling effect.
 We also derived new formulae for the mode frequencies, coupling strengths and Lamb shift.
-Our results can help guide future experiments on multimode circuit QED.
+By avoiding certain approximations used in previous studies, we derived more accurate results, which allow us to predict previously unknown features in the spectrum of the system.
+Our results can help guide future experiments to test the physics of ultrastrong and deep-strong coupling in multimode circuit QED.

-\section{Appendix: Decoupling the equations of motion for the qubit and TLR variables}
+\section{Appendix A: Deriving the equations of motion for the TLR variables}